tshoham/VI-Live-Workshop-For-BE/src/Lab1/LAB1.md

         1. **file_source**
         2. **h264parser**
         3. **decoder**

-    > [!NOTE]
+        > **NOTE:**
         > H264 is a video file encoded with H.264 compression
         > H264 is the input of lab1 pipeline.
         > The file will go through a parser that will parse the stream and a decoder that will decode the stream into raw video frames for further processing

     - The pipeline will then continue to the streamux.

         4. **streammux**

-    > [!NOTE]
+        > **NOTE:**
-> streamux is a plugin used for multiplexing multiple input streams into a single output.
+        > streammux is a plugin used for multiplexing multiple input streams into a single output.
         > Multiplexing is a technique used in telecommunications and computer networking to combine multiple signals into one signal over a shared medium.

     - The next element is pgie.
 This is Nvidia's 4 class detector.
 It detects "Vehicle , RoadSign, TwoWheeler, Person".
     The inference element attaches some metadata to the buffer.
 We can later extract meaningful information from this buffer using a probe.

         5. **pgie**
-    > [!NOTE]
+        > **NOTE:**
         > PGIE stands for "Primary GPU Inference Engine.
 SGIE is "Secondary GPU Inference Engine"

     - The next to elements are for on screen display.
 They convert frames to rgba and create the on-screen-display

         6. **nvvidconv**
         7. **nvosd**

-    > [!NOTE]
+        > **NOTE:**
-> This is just for the demos and will most likely not run in production as FE will handle the displaying of the videos.
+        > On screen display is just for the demos and will most likely not run in production as FE will handle the displaying of the videos.

     - Lastly, the sink is linked in the pipeline.